The Bessarabian Cross

 Mounted in addition to the bronzed Christ corpse with the inscription INRI are tools used in martyrdom, such as hammer and pliers (each about 1.5 feet long), a spear penetrating a sponge and a lance (each about 3.5 feet long), and even a small ladder made of wood.

-On the front side of the concrete base there is a plaque with
+On the front side of the concrete base there is a plaque with this inscription:

 Rest, oh wayfarer,

 Donated by the Josef Seifert Family

 The Seifert family, whose ancestors had lived in Krasna/Bessarabia since 1815, were resettled from there in 1940.
 After ten years of meandering they discovered their new home here in Blankenrath.
 Grateful for finally being delivered from the stressed life and the dire needs of refugees, the family head, Josef Seifert in 1952 commissioned a cross to be fashioned, and it had to be exactly like several crosses in Krasna, a large village of Bessarabian-Germans.
 Soon after the cross was finished, it was dedicated during a religious ceremony.

 The following is a newspaper story published by a reporter from Lower Saxony subsequent to an interview with Josef Seifert and his family.